ga-wdi-curriculum/wdi-intro/readme.md

 #### Turn & Talk

 Take 30 seconds to think of a time when you have asked someone for help.
 It doesn't have to be tech-related.
-Then take 30 seconds to turn and share with your tablemates about those times.
+Then take another 30 seconds to turn and share with your tablemates about those times.
 What were the outcomes?

 -----